Carmen (band)

-Carmen was an American-British band active from 1970 to 1975.
+Carmen was an American band active from 1970 to 1975.
 Their style was a fusion of rock, progressive, and flamenco music and dance.
 Carmen's first album, Fandangos in Space, is ranked number 46 in the Rolling Stone list of 50 Greatest Prog Rock Albums of All Time.

 History

 The group was founded by David Clark Allen, a Mexican/American Californian trained in flamenco guitar.
 Originally a seven-member band in Los Angeles, the band relocated to London, England, in January 1973, where the personnel soon stabilized as a quintet.

 In London, they became friendly with several rock stars of the time, including David Bowie - who introduced them internationally by including them on his Midnight Special '1980 Floor Show', Marc Bolan (Paul Fenton became his studio and tour drummer), and Bryan Ferry.
 Obtaining the services of producer Tony Visconti, Carmen released three albums: Fandangos in Space (1973), Dancing on a Cold Wind (1974), and The Gypsies (1975).
 By early 1975, the band was enjoying its greatest success, playing as an opening act at concerts by Santana, Blue Öyster Cult, and Electric Light Orchestra, and touring for three months as the opener for Jethro Tull.
 A series of unfortunate events then occurred while the group was recording The Gypsies at Longview Farm.
 Paul Fenton seriously damaged his knee, stopping his career as a drummer for many years.
 Carmen and Tony Visconti ended their musical relationship, and the band's manager left.
 Carmen disbanded shortly after finishing their last album in 1975 and John Glascock went on to join Jethro Tull.